ANL-CESAR/XSBench/README.txt

 		XSBench, perhaps to produce more reliable performance counter data - as extending the run will decrease the percentage of runtime spent on initialization.

+	-h <hash bins>

+		Sets the number of hash bins (only relevant when using the hash lookup algorithm, as selected with "-G hash").
+Default is 10,000.

 ==============================================================================
 Debugging, Optimization & Profiling